-St Bart’s Book Club meets on the first Tuesday of each month (excluding January & July) in the Guild Hall.
+St Bart’s Book Club meets on the second Tuesday of each month (excluding January & July) in St Bart’s Cafe, 300 Burnley Street, Richmond.
 Each Book Club gathering will be facilitated by the person who nominated the book for discussion.
 Wine and cheese available.
 The book for discussion will be posted on this web page.

-Meeting date and book, all on 1st Tuesdays of the month at 7.30 for 7.45pm.
+Meeting date and book, all on 2nd Tuesdays of the month at 7.30pm.

 The reading list is being prepared.
 The Summer read and the books for March and April will be listed prior to Christmas.
 Readers are welcome to make book suggestions for the remaining months with the aim of a book of around 250-350 pages in length.
 The Summer and Winter books are longer reads.